threefoldfoundation/info_sdk/src/smartcontract_for_it/capacity_container.md

 Fields `stdout` and `stderr` wants uri like: `redis://host:port/channel` .

-You could read them via redis using `SUBSCRIBE container-stdout container-stderr` for example.
+You can read them via redis using `SUBSCRIBE container-stdout container-stderr` for example.

 ## Statistics

-Like logs, you could send statistics to a (only for now) redis channel.
+Like logs, you can send statistics to a (only for now) redis channel.
 Container will send each 2 seconds a statistic info into the specified channel:

 ```